Batman: Technology

-Other versions

-The character of Batman has been portrayed in numerous alternative versions across various media since his debut in 1939.
-These adaptations explore different facets and interpretations of the character.

-In Smallville, Bruce Wayne adopts the Batman persona in 2001, later teaming up with Superman and other superheroes.
-Frank Miller's influential series, "The Dark Knight Returns", reimagines Batman as an older, more hardened vigilante, coming out of retirement to fight crime in a dystopian future.

-In the Injustice: Gods Among Us universe, Batman leads a resistance against a tyrannical Superman who has taken control of Earth.

-The DC Bombshells series sets Batman in a World War II-era context, with Bruce Wayne taking inspiration from Batwoman to become the masked hero.
-The "Dark Multiverse" introduces various twisted versions of Batman, such as The Batman Who Laughs, a hybrid of Batman and the Joker, and Red Death, a fusion of Batman and the Flash.

-Other notable reimaginings include JLA/Avengers, where Batman appears in a crossover with Marvel's Avengers; Stan Lee's Just Imagine, which offers a completely different origin for Batman; and "Kingdom Come", where an older Batman operates in a dystopian future alongside other aged superheroes.

-In "Superman: American Alien", Bruce Wayne's journey is retold with significant differences, and "Batman: White Knight" explores a reality where the Joker is cured of his insanity and seeks to expose Batman as the true villain of Gotham.
-These various adaptations and reinterpretations highlight the versatility and enduring appeal of Batman as a character, allowing for a rich exploration of his mythology across different narratives and settings.

-In popular culture
+Reception

 Batman has ascended to the status of a global pop culture phenomenon, transcending his origins in comic books.
 His influence expanded notably with the release of the 1989 film, which propelled him to the forefront of public consciousness through widespread merchandising.
 The Guardian describes Batman as emblematic of the constant reinvention characteristic of modern mass culture, embodying both iconic status and commercial appeal, making him a quintessential cultural artifact of the 21st century.

 Media appearances

 Apart from comics, Batman's presence spans various mediums, including newspapers, radio dramas, television, stage, and film.
 From the 1940s serials to contemporary TV shows like Gotham and Titans, Batman's legacy endures.
 Celebrating the character's 75th anniversary, Warner Bros released Batman: Strange Days, showcasing his timeless appeal.

-In September 2024, Batman become the first superhero to be given a star on the Hollywood Walk of Fame.
+In September 2024, Batman became the first superhero to be given a star on the Hollywood Walk of Fame.
 It was the 2,790th star.

-Criticism

-Batman has been criticized by fans for the extreme changes in tone and style between different iterations of the character in the franchise.
+Different adaptations have been criticized by fans for the extreme changes in tone and style between different iterations of the character in the franchise.